shafnasir/MyPlanBook/PB.md

 - Record body weight in pounds or kilograms and see weight in both of those units.
 - Select a date for weight measurement.
 - See past weights from previous days.
-- See a graphical representation of the change in bodyweight over time.
+- See a graphical representation of the change in body weight over time.

 **Story Points Estimate: 2**